Pieper Lewis’ GoFundMe Soars After Teen Sex Trafficking Victim Ordered To Pay For Killing Her Rapist - NewsBreak

 Anyway, an educator who said Pieper was his former student set up a GoFundMe page to cover her legal fees and the 150,000 restitution to Brooks’ family.
 As of Tuesday morning, the online crowdfunding effort was about $30,000 from meeting its goal.

-African American Policy Forum Addresses True Impact Of Sex Trafficking On Black Women And Girls
+- Divine 9 Launches “Tell Somebody” PSA Campaign For Black Women In Post-‘Roe’ America

-Everything To Know About The White Man Who May Have Sex Trafficked Nearly 700 Black Girls
+- Brittney Griner ‘Stressed and Concerned’ As She Waits for Appeal Hearings

-The post Pieper Lewis’ GoFundMe Soars After Teen Sex Trafficking Victim Ordered To Pay For Killing Her Rapist appeared first on NewsOne .
+- Pieper Lewis’ GoFundMe Soars After Teen Sex Trafficking Victim Ordered To Pay For Killing Her Rapist

 Comments / 0